blackflux/object-scan/README.md

 skipped in the search and from the final result.

 Note that `breakFn` is invoked before the corresponding `filterFn` might be invoked.

+For more information on invocation order, please refer to Section [Traversal Order](#traversal_order).

 _Examples_:
 <details><summary> <code>['**']</code> <em>(break function)</em> </summary>